Do you believe any of the following "myths" about getting college financial aid? Read on to get to the truth.

-Every year, thousands of students and families let misconceptions about financial aid stop them from applying for—and getting—the aid they deserve.
-Let's set the record straight.
+Every year, thousands of students and their families let these misconceptions about financial aid stop them from getting the aid they deserve.
+Don't be a member of this unfortunate group.

 Myth: There isn't enough aid for everyone, and certainly not for my family.

 Fact: According to the College Board, more than 184 billion in financial aid was given to undergraduates during the 2015-16 academic year.
 This included 41.7 billion in federal grants; $43 billion in grants from institutions, and $60 billion in federal student loans.

 Myth: My high school grades aren't good enough to qualify for aid.